 Before joining Royds Withy King in April 2013, Jacqui worked for a large London charity managing all of their charitable trusts.

 She has a wealth of experience of assisting clients with:

-Jacqui has also produced two practice notes for Lexis Nexis, a well-known research resource within the legal profession.
+In addition, Jacqui is regularly invited to speak at seminars and conferences on the subjects of charity law and estate planning.
+This year Jacqui presented at MBL’s Charity Law Conference dealing with governance issues and also at the Charity Law Association’s annual conference, providing the legal update.
+MBL is a large national training provider for lawyers and accountants.
+Also, Jacqui has produced two practice notes at the request of Lexis Nexis a well-known research resource within the legal profession.
 Jacqui was also asked to join a panel of experts involved in deciding the winner of the Charity Team of the year for the STEP private client awards in 2017.

 Involvement in Working Parties

 As an active member of the Charity Law Association; Jacqui regularly sits on working parties preparing responses to various consultations in the field of Charity regulation.

 Some examples of Jacqui’s involvement in working parties are detailed below:

 Jacqui previously served as a trustee of First Steps, a local children’s charity for three years.Also, Jacqui was elected on to the committee for the STEP Philanthropy Advisers Special Interest Group, remaining an active member for two years ans sat on the Bath Committee for the Quartet Community Foundation.

 Jacqui also has an article published by Philanthropy Impact Magazine, discussing tax effective ways of giving to charities which you can read here.

 Jacqui has also been published by the Civil Society.
 The article discusses on Governance and Leadership in September 2016 which you can read here.